Understanding Workers’ Compensation PPI Ratings

 Workers’ compensation claims often require an impairment rating evaluation by a physician to determine the severity of an injury and the percentage of physical impairment.
+So, what is a workers’ compensation PPI rating?

 Impairment Ratings Impact Benefits

-A PPI rating assigns a number value to the permanent, partial, loss of function of the body or a single body part.
+A PPI rating assigns a number value to the permanent, or partial, loss of function of the body or a single body part.
 This number coincides with the degree of physical and/or mental impairment caused by the injury.
 Depending on the nature of the injury, an impairment may be mild or severe and/or temporary or permanent.
 While some injuries do not warrant a PPI rating, others result in very high PPI ratings.
 The higher the impairment, the higher the rating.
 Indiana personal injury lawyers see a variety of injuries that impact a worker’s ability to perform normal job duties or even return to work.

 PPI ratings and weekly benefits are calculated based on the injury and affected body part.
 The PPI rating is converted into a dollar amount for payable benefits based on a complicated formula that multiplies each degree of impairment by a specific dollar amount that increases in increments.
 For injuries occurring after July 1, 2016, values are: